 Backpacking tour in South India

-This backpacking through South India trail is ideal for young budgeted travellers looking at travelling starting in Bombay and then moving through South India.
-You would be flying into Bombay (Mumbai), and after spending a couple of days, take a train along the coast to Goa.
-Then travel onwards to the beautiful Hampi, the beautiful city of ruins, and then make your way south to Mysore, ending your holiday in beautiful and relaxing Kerala.
+Here we have drafted a backpacking tour in South India.
+In this trip, you’ll start your adventure in Mumbai, and after a couple of days, take a train along the coast to Goa.
+After, you will travel onwards to the stunning Hampi, the beautiful city of ruins.
+Finally, you will make your way south to Mysore, ending your holiday in relaxing Kerala.

 South India Tour Route